Barmwato/se-assignment-5-Barmwato/README.md

 10. Using Source Control:
     - How can users integrate Git with VS Code for version control?
 Describe the process of initializing a repository, making commits, and pushing changes to GitHub.

       1. Ensure you have Git installed and git and github linked
       2. Open your project folder/repo through Vs Code
       3. Open the integrated terminal
       4. Navigate to the folder with your project
       5. Git init
-    6. Stage it by git add <projectname>
+      6. Stage it by git add "projectname"
-    7. Commit with a message by typing git commit <commitmessage>
+      7. Commit with a message by typing git commit "commitmessage"
-    8. Push the repo to github by <git push origin main/master>
+      8. Push the repo to github by "git push origin main/master"

- Submission Guidelines:
-- Your answers should be well-structured, concise, and to the point.
-- Provide screenshots or step-by-step instructions where applicable.
-- Cite any references or sources you use in your answers.
-- Submit your completed assignment by 1st July